Pay tax on payments to foreign entertainers and sportspersons

 - sales at a live performance

 For most payments over the personal allowance, you should deduct tax at the UK basic rate of Income Tax.

-If you know in advance that you will make several payments which will in total exceed the personal allowance in total, start deducting tax from the first payment, even if the personal allowance has not yet been reached.
+If you know in advance that you will make several payments which will in total exceed the personal allowance, you must start deducting tax from the first payment - even if the personal allowance has not yet been reached.

-If you pay expenses or give assets as a payment, (such as a car for a ‘hole in one’ in a golf competition) this is treated as if the tax has already been paid (net of tax).
-You must pay the tax.
+If you pay expenses or give assets as a payment, this is treated as if the tax has already been paid.

 You buy a £1,000 airline ticket for a singer.

-Do not include VAT when calculating Withholding Tax due.
+Don’t include VAT when calculating withholding tax due.

-For example, if you are a venue paying the gross ticket sales to a promoter or entertainer, the VAT element of each individual ticket price must be taken out.
+If a venue pays the gross ticket sales to a promoter or entertainer, the VAT element of each individual ticket price must be taken out.

 |Quarter end date||Payment due date|